growilabs/growi-docs/docs/en/guide/tutorial/delete_page.md

 ![delete3](./images/delete3.png)

-or, if you delete a page with "Delete completely" checked, the page will be permanently deleted as well.
+Or if you delete a page with "Delete completely" checked, the page will be permanently deleted as well.

 ![delete7](./images/delete7.png)